benoitballester/Pol2Atlas/README.md

 ## Background

-This project is based on the research paper "A high-resolution atlas of intergenic transcription in nearly 29,000 normal and cancer samples" by Pierre de Langen et al. The aim of this project is to provide a high-resolution atlas of intergenic transcription in nearly 29,000 normal and cancer samples.
-The project uses bioinformatics tools and techniques to analyze the data and present the results in an easy-to-use format.
+This study present an atlas of active intergenic regions that connects genomic, transcriptomic, and clinical data across normal and cancer samples.
+The atlas contains over 180,000 RNA Polymerase II bound intergenic regions in more than 900 samples, revealing extensive activity in non-coding regions.
+By applying a meta-clustering methodology, the authors identified novel per-cancer and pan-cancer intergenic transcriptional markers showing genomic and clinically relevant characteristics, demonstrating the effectiveness of a simple yet effective integration uncovering intergenic transcriptional activity in both normal and cancer tissues.

 ## Installation